top of page

 Client Empowerment

-There are so many components to full-protocol DBT, and they all seem to be a bit disconnected; I want my clients to feel like they have a home base for their journey through the program, so they can feel empowered as they oversee their progress.
+There are so many components to full-protocol DBT, and they all seem to be disconnected; I want my clients to feel like they have a home base for their journey through the program, so they can feel empowered when they see progress.

 Anika is warm, organized, and deeply committed to her clients’ growth.
 She also reflects the typical mental health practitioner: most clinicians (70-75%) are women, often in their 30s–40s.
 I chose a South Asian background to avoid defaulting to the “white, mid-30s female therapist” archetype.
 While most U.S. providers are White (around 80%), Asian and South Asian representation is growing, especially in urban and community health settings; making her Indian American both realistic and inclusive.